kzhu2099/My-NYT/README.md

 # MyNYT

-mynyt is a library brings the New York Times to you.
+mynyt is a library that brings the New York Times to you.

 Most users of the New York Times appreciate a quick and easy way to access news every day in the morning.
 However. they find it difficult to customize based on their individual needs and preferences.